JMRMARTINS/elastic-wikidata/README.md

 Simple CLI tools to load a subset of Wikidata into Elasticsearch.
 Based on the [Heritage Connector](https://www.sciencemuseumgroup.org.uk/project/heritage-connector/) project.

+Fork objectives:

+- Bug fixes
+- Retrieve all wikidata doc claims, instead of pre-defined set of claims.

 - [Why?](#why)
 - [Setup](#setup)
 - [Usage](#usage)